ddalton/xor/README.md

-   get rid of DAS#populateNarrowedClass get rid of DAS#getNarrowedClass

-   We should not do automatic type narrowing (downcast) - Only if the user explicitly states, should we do that.
-   Due to the way we reconstitute - (subtype to parent type queries), the objects with the correct type are created

 Test for mix SQL and OQL queries in a view reference and view
 a) Test OQL and SQL - Need to add foreignKey for EXISTS or use Function with FREESTYLE
    - basic case done